Working Families Tax Cut Act Important Information

-The One Big Beautiful Bill Act (OBBA) was signed into law by Congress on July 4, 2025.
+The Working Families Tax Cut Act (formerly the One Big Beautiful Act) was signed into law by Congress on July 4, 2025.
 This bill features significant changes to the Federal Pell Grant program, Federal Student Loan Program, and Student Loan Repayment plans.
 These changes will be implemented for the 2026-2027 academic year.

 Loan Proration: Federal Stafford loans will be prorated (reduced) based on a student’s enrollment by semester and annually for less than full time enrollment.
 If a student plans to attend below full-time hours (minimum 12 hours per semester/24 hours a year), the loan amount offered will be adjusted.